mmesiti/pmfrg_xyz/performance_engineering/README.md

 ### LIKWID Hardware Counter Profiling

+The script `instrument-and-profile-with-likwid.sh`
+should be able to do everything.

+If that is not the case or need more information, read along.

 Profile specific functions with hardware performance counters:
 ```bash
 julia --project=. -e 'using Pkg; Pkg.add("LIKWID"); Pkg.instantiate()'